Brothers offer thief spare parts for stolen waterblaster

 “‘The police have better things to do and [in] all reality the police have really little chance of getting it back, and also the method people often take as first protocol [is] ring the police and try and get the guy/girl punished for what they’ve done instantly.

-“We just felt like in this case, it wasn’t the right thing to do and instead to be gracious was the thing we felt we needed to do so it’s what we did.
+“We just felt like in this case, it wasn’t the right thing to do and instead to be gracious so it’s what we did.

 “At the end of the day it’s just stuff - I heard someone say once that if money can solve the problem it’s not that big of a problem and I think there’s a lot of truth to that,” he said.